-So you want to focus on the specific actions that’s causing the breaks for specific type of pipes so that you focus your corrective actions.
+So you want to focus on the specific actions that are causing the breaks for a specific type of pipes so that you focus your corrective actions.

 If you’re doing leak detection or pipe repair, pipe replacement that you really focus those on the type of pipe that is having the problem.

 We often look at the community and they’ll say we’re having breaks throughout the whole system and you find out that’s not really true.